datarabia/angularjs-wadawr-interview/ticket01.md

 Acceptance Criteria:

-1. When the user navigates to the main screen the contacts grid will contain a sortable phone column.
+1. When the user navigates to the main screen the contacts grid will contain a sortable age column.
-2. Data in the grid will be sorted by phone in ascending order by default.
+2. Data in the grid will be sorted by age in ascending order by default.
-3. Users will be able to reverse the sort direction of the data by clicking on a toggle in the phone grid header.
+3. Users will be able to reverse the sort direction of the data by clicking on a toggle in the age grid header.